juhachmann/another_imc_calculator/README.md

 <h4 align="center">Simple & beautiful IMC Calculator desktop app built with JavaFX </h4>

+> Developed as a introduction to JavaFX and an exercise to apply design patterns and SOLID with Java

 <p align="center">
   <a href="#features">Features</a> •
   <a href="#install">Install</a> •